UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 ### Preposition Stranding

-In English, a preposition may be left “stranded” in the relative clause (its object corresponding to the parent of the RC):
+In English, a preposition may be left “stranded” in the relative clause (its noun corresponding to the parent of the RC):

 * _The house (that) you said you wanted to live <b>in</b> is for sale._
   * Non-RC paraphrase: _The house is on sale; you said you wanted to live <b>in</b> that house._